 Previous scholars (Paul & Roy, 2023; Baloch, Q.B., Shah, S.N., Iqbal, N. et al., 2022) have discussed ecotourism, as an important topic in current tourism research.
 However, Hultman, Kazeminia and Ghasemi (2015), states that there are only a few studies discussed on motivation, ecotourism intention and willingness to pay premium.
 Similarly, it has been identified that little attention has been paid to study ecotourism intention and their willingness to pay premium for ecotourism (Duong, Chi, Thi Nguyen, Kim Nguyen, Phuong Nguyen & To Nguyen, 2021) and what motivations can lead to ecotourism intention (Chi & Pham, 2022).
-Further, existing literature has revealed that behavioral intentions to engage in proenvironmental behaviors do not guarantee that they will actually engage in proenvironmental behaviors.
+Further, existing literature has revealed that behavioral intentions to engage in pro-environmental behaviors.
 Hence, it has been advised to further research to measure both respondents' behavioral intentions and their actual behaviors (Holden and Sparrowhawk 2002; McDaniel and Rylander 1993, as cited in Chiappa).